RonsenbergVI/trendpy/docs/index.rst

 	>>> data = Series.from_csv('data.csv')
 	>>> data.plot()

 Adding new algorithms
 ---------------------

-The MCMC class containts thegeneric structure of any MCMC algorithm:
+The MCMC class containts the generic structure of any MCMC algorithm:

 * `definition of the parameters (posterior distribution, dimensions)`
 * `initialisation of the parameters to be estimated`